LastJonicorn/Python_DataVisualization/README.md

 - Storytelling with data
 - Organizing a clean, reproducible project for GitHub

----

 ## 📊 Dataset

 **Source:** Kaggle — *Video Game Sales (Short Version)*
 **File used:** `vgsales-12-4-2019-short.csv`

-Columns include:
-- Name
-- Platform
-- Year
-- Genre
-- Publisher
-- Sales by region (NA, EU, JP, Other)
-- Global Sales

-The dataset is ideal for fast loading and visualization.

----

 ## 🧰 Tools & Libraries